Learning Support at Sidcot School

 If a student has a greater difficulty in learning than the majority of students of the same age, then they may need ‘special educational provision’ through targeted intervention sessions.
 The Learning Support Department provides personalised one to one, or small group lessons designed to support students’ ability to access and participate in the high quality teaching and learning available throughout the school.
 There is an additional charge for these sessions.

-The school is registered with CReSTeD (The Council for the Registration of Schools Teaching Dyslexic Students) and is highly experienced in providing support to students with mild to moderate learning support needs.
+The School is registered with CReSTeD (The Council for the Registration of Schools Teaching Dyslexic Students) and is highly experienced in providing support to students with mild learning support needs.
 Learning Support staff have qualifications in supporting pupils with specific learning difficulties alongside their teaching qualifications.
-We have experience in supporting mild to moderate conditions such as dyslexia, dyscalculia, SpLD, Asperger’s Syndrome, ASD and ADD/ADHD.
+We have experience in supporting mild SEN needs, such as dyslexia, dyscalculia and Asperger’s Syndrome.’

 How we know if a student is making progress